joshualim30/Projects/react/internship_tracker/README.md

 ## 🎯 Usage Guide

+### Desktop App Setup

+When you first launch the desktop application:

+1. **Setup Wizard**: If no database credentials are found, a setup wizard will guide you through configuration
+2. **Enter Credentials**: Provide your Supabase project URL and anonymous key
+3. **Test Connection**: The app will test your credentials before saving
+4. **Start Using**: Once configured, the app will load your internship data

 ### Adding a New Internship

-1. Click the "Add Internship" button
+1. Click the "Add Internship" button or use `Cmd/Ctrl+N`
 2. Fill in the required fields (Position Title, Company Name, Application Date, Status)
 3. Optionally fill in additional details like company information, contact details, etc.
 4. Watch the progress indicator fill as you complete each section